codefortulsa/oscn/README.md

 ### oscn.parse
-Parsers accept the html of an OSCN case page and return python objects.
+Parsers accept the html of an OSCN page and return python objects.

 #### Case Page Parsers
 - filed: returns a string of the filing date (e.g. 12/25/2017)